LaunchPlatform/inverted-section-list/README.md

 # Why?

 The sticky header of inverted SectionList component of React Native is not working as expected.
-There was issue open for years but no sign of the problem been fixed.
+There was an issue [#18945](https://github.com/facebook/react-native/issues/18945) open for years but no sign of the problem been fixed.
 At Launch Platform, we are building a app product [Monoline](https://monoline.io), and its message list needs to present in inverted direction with working sticky header:

 <p align="center">